 The exhibit is the result of an unusual collaboration between McLaughlin, Knight and Maass, who raised funding through a Kickstarter campaign and with the generous support of Canon USA.
 “We hope this exhibit brings people back to the invasion and shows them, directly and without the usual filters of the government or the press, what the invasion truly consisted of,” they said in a statement.
 “After ten years, we feel it is time for a thoughtful examination of the invasion before it is forgotten or romanticized.”

 The Bronx Documentary Center, where the exhibit had its premiere, is a non-profit gallery and educational space devoted to documentary projects from around the globe.
 Located on the ground floor of a recently revitalized building in the South Bronx, the BDC aims to create an engaging environment for local and international photojournalists, artists, filmmakers, critics and educators committed to innovative methods of non-fiction storytelling.
 The War Diaries Project is grateful for the BDC’s support, as well as the crucial help of David Gross, Fiona Turner and Jonathan Wu.
 The exhibit’s move to Drexel University was completed with the support and encouragement of The Kal and Lucille Rudman Institute for Entertainment Industry Studies and The Westphal College of Media Arts and Design.
-It will be on display at Boston College Law School thanks to the generous support of Holland & Knight.
+It was on display at Boston College Law School thanks to the generous support of Holland & Knight.